Queen Elizabeth arriving at Kenilworth Castle in 1575.

 Last will and testament, dated 29 March 1563, of Dame Blanche Forman, whose niece, Blanche Watson, stepsister of the poet, Thomas Watson, was the second wife of John Lambert, uncle of Humphrey Martyn, addressee of the Langham Letter

-Last will and testament, dated 26 April 1563, of Dame Anne Pakington, maternal great-aunt of Humphrey Martyn, addressee of the Langham Letter
+Last will and testament, dated 26 April 1563, of Anne Pakington, maternal great-aunt of Humphrey Martyn, addressee of the Langham Letter

-Last will and testament, dated 25 August 1563, of Elizabeth Pakington, maternal grandmother of Humphrey Martyn, addressee of the Langham Letter
+Last will and testament, dated 1 September 1563, of Humphrey Baskerville, uncle of Humphrey Martyn, addressee of the Langham Letter

 1567